 Our board of directors has determined that it is in Joby's best interest to maintain a separate Executive Chairman and Chief Executive Officer.
 The board of directors believes that separating these roles enhances its independent oversight of management and the Company's strategic planning.
-Furthermore, the board believes a separate Chair can more effectively lead the board in objectively evaluating the performance of management, including the Chief Executive Officer.
+The board also believes a separate Executive Chairman can more effectively lead the board in objectively evaluating the performance of management, including the Chief Executive Officer.